matplotlib/matplotlib/doc/README.txt

 You can build the documentation with several options:

 * `make html-small-plots` saves figures in low resolution.
-* `-j N` enables parallel build of the documentation using N process.
+* `make -j N` enables parallel build of the documentation using N process.

 Organization
 -------------